Like Now

-Like Now is a studio album credited to Kate Ceberano and her Sextet, and released in August 1990.
+Like Now is a studio album by Australian singer Kate Ceberano and her Sextet, and released in August 1990.
 It was Ceberano's second jazz album, following her 1987 live album Kate Ceberano and her Septet; but unlike that album, this was recorded in a studio.
 It peaked at No. 18 in Australia.

 Ceberano won the award for Best Female Jazz Performer at the 1991 Mo Awards.

 Background

 Following the major success of her 1989 pop album Brave, Ceberano returned to the studio and recorded a jazz album with her sextet.

 "Dindi" was released as the only single from the album in August 1990.
 The song peaked at number 158 on the ARIA Chart.

 Critical reception

 On 19 October 1990, Adrian Jackson, the director of the Wangaratta Jazz Festival gave the album a positive review in the Business Review Weekly saying; "On her first jazz recording Kate Ceberano and her Septet, she proved that she had a good voice and knew how to swing and have fun.
 Here, she takes the next step.
 Not only does she sparkle on songs such as 'Tight' and 'Talk to me Baby', she also sounds as if she knows what she's doing talking about on numbers such as 'You're Blasé', 'Save You Love for Me' and 'Tryin' Times'.
 Some purists might harbour doubts about Ceberano's credibility as a jazz singer, but this album dispels them.
 Apart from the vocals, it also offers strong contributions from her band, including some brilliant piano from Jex Saarelaht".